Introduction to the ASG 32Mi

 - The Schleicher page for the ASG-32: http://www.alexander-schleicher.de/en/flugzeuge/asg-32-mi/

 - The WSC web page.
 The Schleicher Dealer here in the USA: http://www.williamssoaring.com/schleicher.html

 You will see on the Engine Ops Pages that I do not count on the engine to save me from crashing in an unlandable area.
 The engine is only for avoiding an aero retrieve.
-I typically do not attempt an inflight start unless I am well within glide distance of a landable field, and have enough altitude to stow the engine if it fails to stat – before entering the landing pattern.
+I typically do not attempt an inflight start unless I am well within glide distance of a landable field, and have enough altitude to stow the engine if it fails to start – before entering the landing pattern.
 Before takeoff, both cockpits are set up with the same parameters.
 Glide to goal altitude = 1,000 ft over the goal, MC is set at 2.0.
-We make take turns during the flight, and we will fly in a manner that should NOT require an engine start to get home.
+I always allow the co-pilot some stick time, and we will fly in a manner that should NOT require an engine start to get home.
 If you have some familiarity with the avionics, the flight will be more enjoyable – see the sub-pages.

 Common footer for all of my ASG-32Mi Pages

-Caveat: This page is not intended to be instructional in nature.
+Caveat: This page is mostly my personal opinion and is not intended to be instructional in nature.
 Some of my info and techniques may not be correct and may even be in conflict with proper procedure, so due diligence is required by you.
 FAR’s take precedence, as does the Schleicher Flight Manual.